Rozanova/WebDesignCourse/Syllabus.md

 * Work-in class session: work on your final project is a a simple, responsive site based on the culmination of your Glitch projects that you worked on in class and for homework.
 I will be here to help!

 #### Week 14
-* Final group croque and resposive website share-out!
+* Final group critique and responsive website share-out!